Private sector housing complaints

-We are responsible for ensuring that Private Sector Housing housing within the district meets the requirements of the Housing Health and Safety Rating System.
+We are responsible for ensuring that private sector housing within the district meets the requirements of the housing Health and Safety Rating System.

 - Damp and Mould Growth